AMReX-Microelectronics/artemis/Docs/source/running_cpp/parameters.rst

     additional parameter, namely, ``warpx.E_external_grid`` must be specified in the input file.
-    If set to ``parse_E_ext_grid_function``, then a mathematical expression can be used to initialize the external magnetic field on the grid.
+    If set to ``parse_E_ext_grid_function``, then a mathematical expression can be used to initialize the external electric field on the grid.
 It required additional parameters in the input file, namely, ``warpx.Ex_external_grid_function(x,y,z)``,
     ``warpx.Ey_external_grid_function(x,y,z)``,